Discover Psychology 3.0 - A Brief Introductory Text

 Anxiety and Related Disorders

 Anxiety is a natural part of life and, at normal levels, helps us to function at our best.
 However, for people with anxiety disorders, anxiety is overwhelming and hard to control.
-Anxiety disorders develop out of a blend of biological (gene…Social Anxiety
+Anxiety disorders develop out of a blend of biological (gene…Mood Disorders

 Everyone feels down or euphoric from time to time, but this is different from having a mood disorder such as major depressive disorder or bipolar disorder.
-Mood disorders are extended periods of depressed, euphoric, or irritable moods that in…Schizophrenia Spectrum Disorders
+Mood disorders are extended periods of depressed, euphoric, or irritable moods that in…Therapeutic Orientations

 Social Cognition and Attitudes